Stocks and Currencies Rise as Fed's Actions Ease Strains

 On Thursday, the Dow Jones Industrial Average ended up 0.9% in a day of volatile trading while the S&P 500 added 0.5% and the technology-heavy Nasdaq Composite rose 2.3%.

-S&P 500 futures were down about 1% during Asian trading hours Friday, suggesting U.S. stocks could be more subdued when trading starts in New York later.
+S&P 500 futures rose more than 1% during Asian trading hours Friday, suggesting U.S. stocks could rise during the New York trading day.

 Given the extreme volatility in markets over the past few weeks, the mood among market participants was subdued.
 "Any day that you see a little bit of a rally, it tends to last a day at most, because the underlying problem of the virus is still there," said ING's Mr. Carnell.

-The widening coronavirus pandemic has sickened more than 243,000 people and killed 9,890 people globally, according to data compiled by Johns Hopkins University.
+The coronavirus pandemic has sickened more than 244,500 people and killed more than 10,000 people globally, according to data compiled by Johns Hopkins University.
 Deaths in Italy overtook those in China in the past day, and many cities around the world are still seeing rising infection rates.

-The pandemic has already sharply dented global economic activity, and as the slowdown takes hold, the demand for U.S. dollars is likely to remain high as companies and investors seek shelter from market turmoil.
+The pandemic has already sharply dented global economic activity, and as the slowdown takes hold, analysts said, the demand for U.S. dollars is likely to remain high, with companies and investors seeking shelter from market turmoil.

-The temporary cash swap lines "may not fully offset the ongoing global dash for cash," said Ms. Ling, of OCBC.

 Write to Chong Koh Ping at chong.kohping@wsj.com